Shashank-singh2002/java-codes/README.md

 #LeetCode
 # java-codes
-These are the problems i have Solved from different platforms such as leet code &amp; pepcoding in Java.
+These are the problems i have Solved from different platforms such as leet code &amp; geeks for geeks in Java.